cmbant/getdist/docs/source/gui.rst

 GetDist GUI
 ===================

-Run the GetDistGUI.py script to run the graphical user interface.
+Run the *getdist-gui script to run the graphical user interface.
 This requires PySide or PySide2 to be installed, but will run on Windows, Linux and Mac.

 It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.